-The School Health and Wellbeing survey is now in its tenth year and is building a good knowledge of trends on the well-being of children and young people in Essex.
-The survey period runs annually through January to March and participating schools are asked to timetable one hour for the activity to be completed by pupils from Year 4 and upwards.
+The School's Health and Wellbeing survey is now in its eleventh year and is building a good knowledge of trends on the health and wellbeing of children and young people in Essex.

 To see the latest reports available, please download the documents below:

-The SHEU Survey has been developed by Essex County Council in partnership with the School's Health Education Unit (www.sheu.org.uk)
+The survey has been developed by Essex County Council in partnership with the Schools Health Education Unit (www.sheu.org.uk).

-The survey will include a range of questions, covering topics such as:
+The survey includes a range of questions, covering topics such as:

 * Secondary age pupils only